smarttommyau/inspired3D-RV/README.md

 > RX to UTX
 > TX to URX

+## Rotate Image
+Process stl file and display and allows you to rotate the image.

 ### Note
 If you want to develop upon this, you may reference these codes.
 Mostly **template**
 - [**`template`**](./template) for all the basic setup required for developing a new program, using similar structure as arduino